 Additional developments in spine surgery will very likely be distinguished not only by advanced minimally invasive fusion techniques, such as imaging and robotics systems, but by new philosophies of treating spine disorders.
-For example, artificial discs have introduced a new field of spine surgery known as non-fusion or motion-sparing techniques or motion preservation techniques.
+For example, artificial discs have introduced a new field of spine surgery known as non-fusion, motion-sparing techniques, or motion preservation techniques.

-Other motion-sparing technologies are in the process of being developed and some are under going clinical FDA trials.
-At the moment, the artificial cervical disc is being tested in clinical trials across the country.
-These discs may provide stability in the cervical spine after removing the disc, with the advantage of maintaining motion.
+Other motion-sparing technologies are in the process of being developed and some are undergoing clinical FDA trials.
+The artificial cervical and lumbar discs are FDA approved for one and two level disc disease under certain circumstances.
+These discs aim to provide stability in the cervical or lumbar spine after removing the disc, with the advantage of maintaining motion.
 The other potential advantage would be that it may spare the next level from degenerating.
-None of the claims above are proven, and that is why they are considered investigational.
-In addition to artificial discs, developments in other motion-sparing technologies are underway.

 Cervical artificial disk replacement – In this procedure, pressure on the nerves in your neck is released without affecting your range of motion.
 This procedure offers you a faster return to your normal lifestyle, with fewer restrictions on your activities soon after surgery.